svenhominal/IPEO_Project_Group_4/README.md

 ## Important notes

 Please adhere to the folder structure given below, this will allow smoothly running this code.
-Rerunning all parts of this code will take a while, as generating dataset, data augmentation takes time.
+Rerunning all parts of this code will take a while, as generating dataset, data augmentation, etc. takes time.

 ## Please adhere to the following file structure